 What is a makerspace?

-The idea behind makerspaces is simple: they are places where people can come together to learn about technology, crafts and other kinds of making; to share knowledge and skills with others; and to apply this knowledge and skill by creating things.
-Want to build a robot with the circuts?
+The idea behind makerspaces is simple: they are places where people can come together to learn about technology, crafts and other kinds of making, to share knowledge and skills with others, and to apply this knowledge and skill by creating things.
+Want to build a robot with the circuits?
 Make a prototype of a new invention using the 3D printer?
 Create business cards for your new business?
 Your imagination is the only limit.

-The public will be able to access the SPL MakerSpace in a number of ways: planned programming; workshops; free play; and community group times.
+The public can access the SPL MakerSpace in a number of ways: through our planned programming; workshops; and open lab times.

-Drop-in during OpenLab to see the makerspace in action and learn about upcoming programs!
-Use the MakerSpace Creation Stations (per availability) for design projects using Adobe Creative Suite, try cutting a special template in paper or vinyl with the Silhouette Cameo, turn a digital design into a real object using our Cubicon 3D printer, or even program one of our various robotics.
+Drop-in during OpenLab to see the MakerSpace in action!
+Use the Mac or PC Creation Station (per availability) for design projects using Adobe Creative Suite, try cutting a special template in paper or vinyl with the Silhouette Cameo, turn a digital design into a real object using our Cubicon 3D printer, digitize your film or photo negatives, or even program one of our various robotics.